dk0987/stock-pilot/README.md

 1. User logs in using credentials.
 2. The Authentication Service validates credentials and issues a session token.
-3. The user is assigned a role (Admin, Purchase Admin, Sales Admin, or Viewer).
+3. The users is assigned a role (Admin, Purchase Admin, Sales Admin, or Viewer).

 ---